 Offline stores have clearance sales prior to collection upgrades, which typically occur in summer (and hence late-spring sales).
 You can also visit the store near the time of any major national holiday, such as the fourth of July or Christmas.
 This might be the chance to get a more advanced model at a ridiculous price.

-Online stores, along with offering initially cheaper prices — because they don’t need to maintain stores and pay salaries to hundreds of salesmen — also have holiday and seasonal sales.
+Online stores, along with offering cheaper prices — because they don’t need to maintain stores and pay salaries — have regular holiday and seasonal sales.
 Plus, you may get a promotional code that will brush some bucks off the first order.

 Online stores may have wider size and firmness variety.
 For example, you can find California King mattresses or other non-standard dimensions, which have lower market demand and may not be presented in brick-and-mortar stores.
 Plus, when shopping online, it’s easier to find a bed of a less known brand.

 Choose the type of shopping that suits you best.
 If you love testing mattresses before buying them, then offline shopping might be your option.
-If you’re anything like me and would prefer staying in bed over going outside, then various online brands are at your service.
+If you’re anything like me and prefer staying in bed to shop over going outside, then various online brands are at your service.

 How much does a Queen size mattress weigh?